LITDARK/LITDARK.github.io/BPC/README.md

 # BemaniPatcher-Custom

-A Custom version of BEMANIPatcher.
-Added support for "SOME" game releases.
+A Custom version of BemaniPatcher, including support for some n-0 games.

 Live version hosted on [my blog](https://LITDARK.cn/BPC/).

+All patches are either community created or mirrored from internet.
+See the source code of each game patcher for details.

-Edited by LITDARK.
+Color and language edited by LITDARK.
 Original README file below.

 >## BemaniPatcher
 >A tool to easily apply known hex edits to any binary, with examples for Bemani games.